About Karen L. Cox

 Karen L. Cox is an award-winning historian who has written op-eds for the New York Times, The Washington Post, CNN, TIME magazine, Publishers Weekly, and the Huffington Post.
 Her expertise on the American South has led to interviews with the Los Angeles Times, Newsweek, The Daily Beast, Mic, The Atlantic, the Wall Street Journal, Slate (France), the Atlanta-Journal Constitution, the Houston Chronicle, and the Charlotte Observer, as well as international newspapers in Germany, Denmark, Ireland, and Japan.
 She has also appeared on BBC Newshour, Black Politics Today, The Mike Smerconish Show (Sirius XM), C-SPAN, Canadian Public Broadcasting, Minnesota Public Radio, Georgia Public Radio, and Charlotte Talks.

 She frequently gives public talks to both community and academic audiences, and is an OAH Distinguished Lecturer.

-Her forthcoming book, Goat Castle: A True Story of Murder, Race, and the Gothic South, will be released October 9, 2017.
+Her most recent book, Goat Castle: A True Story of Murder, Race, and the Gothic South, was released in October 2017.

 Cox is originally from Huntington, West Virginia, and is professor of history at the University of North Carolina at Charlotte.